khaors/geocompr/main.md

 <!-- find out about new lines in headings + blank cells-->
 The next stage is to reclassify the values of the rasters stored in `input_ras` in accordance with the survey mentioned in section \@ref(case-study), using the **raster** function `reclassify()`, which was introduced in section \@ref(local-operations).
 In the case of the population data we convert the classes into a numeric data type using class means.
-Raster cells are assumed to have a population of 127 if they had a value of 1 (cells in 'class 1' contain between 3 and 250 inhabitants) and 375 if they had a value of 2 (containing 250 to 500 inhabitants), and so on (see Table \@ref(tab:census-desc)).
+Raster cells are assumed to have a population of 127 if they have a value of 1 (cells in 'class 1' contain between 3 and 250 inhabitants) and 375 if they have a value of 2 (containing 250 to 500 inhabitants), and so on (see Table \@ref(tab:census-desc)).
 A cell value of 8000 inhabitants was chosen for 'class 6' because these cells contain more than 8000 people.
 Of course, these are approximations of the true population, not precise values.^[The potential error introduced during this reclassification stage will be explored in the exercises.]
 However, the level of detail is sufficient to delineate metropolitan areas (see next section).